 Requests for the issue or redemption of Units may be made to the Administrator by means of the forms provided for this purpose on the Website.
 The Administrator will inform the Fund Manager.
 The Fund Manager is not obliged to honor a request for an issue or redemption of Units.
-(See Section 14, "Subscription", and Section 15, "Redemption".)
+(See Section 15, "Subscription", and Section 16, "Redemption" of the Prospectus)